ChrisPritchard/ctf-writeups/05-sunset-dusk.md

 80 is just the default debian page again, but 8080 seems to be a php server running off /var/tmp, listing its files and running the index.php file there.
 Looks pretty juicy. nikto on either failed: nothing interesting on the default page, and 8080 is basically just a ftp listing.

 Speaking of, ftp did not allow anonymous access.
 Neither did the mysql endpoint.
-That just leaves smtp...
+Playing around with SMTP didn't achieve much.
+Ultimately a scan with legion, and a check for default credentials, revealed mysql used `root:password`.
+The following command got me in: `mysql -u root -p -h 192.168.53.6` followed by entering the password.